eason-zhan/eason-zhan.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
+> Remember me!
 {: .prompt-tip }

 Je m'appelle Eason.
 J'étudie le français maintenant.

-Now I am a C++ developer at Bilibili.
-Before this I worked at Tencent.
+I am currently employed at Bilibili as a C++ developer, sepcializing in low-latency server.
+Prior to this role, I worked at Tencent as a full stack developer.